Skip to content

 LeftRight

-The Washington Post reported that Shiite communities forming Hezbollah's core support base are "increasingly furious" with the group for pulling Lebanon into the war 1.
-Foreign Policy went further, describing the country as "inching toward civil war with Hezbollah" 2.
-The reports land as Lebanon's death toll reaches approximately 968, displacement exceeds 1,049,000 — 19% of the population — and Israeli forces have destroyed the last major bridges over the Litani, severing the south from the rest of the country.
+The Washington Post reported on 19 March that Shiite communities forming Hezbollah's base are "increasingly furious" with the group for pulling Lebanon into the war.
+Foreign Policy described Lebanon as "inching toward civil war with Hezbollah."

 US diesel has hit its highest since 2022, gasoline is up 29% in three weeks, and European gas reserves stand at a five-year low — with roughly 20% of global LNG supply now at risk as the refill season begins.